facebook••facebook••youtube••contact••index••home

 video projects Movie Servo

-Movie servo on my R6 MK II and R7 was smooth and worked well for slow pulls.
+Movie servo on my R6 MK II and R7 is silky smooth, especially slow pulls.
 I found movie servo effective for landscapes, classical musicians onstage/classrooms and talking heads (v-bloggers).
 Tracking is a bit slow, so not for fast action.
 Focus noise, while low volume—pianissimo rumbling—will be picked by built-in camera mics during quiet clips.
-The workaround is to use an external mic, my normal practice even for guide tracks.
+The workaround is to use an external mic, my normal practice even for sync guide tracks.

 Focus-by-Wire